 It is a pullback diagram because a cospan $(A \to W \leftarrow B) \in \Csp$ lies in the subcategory $\iCsp$, precisely if the reduced cospan $(A \to r(W) \leftarrow B) \in \rCsp$ lies in the subcategory $\riCsp$.

 Using Theorem \ref{thm:main} we showed in \ref{lem:R2locCart} that $R\circ P$ is a realisation fibration.
 Therefore the above square becomes a homotopy pullback square after geometric realisation.
-The inclusion $(\Fin^\sim, \amalg) \to \Csp$ factors through the subcategory $\iCsp$ and using Theorem \ref{thm:Cosp-fib} we conclude that the two sequences in the diagram are indeed homotopy fiber sequences.
+The inclusion $\mcF \to \Csp$ of the full subcategory on $\emptyset$ factors through the subcategory $\iCsp$ and we hence have the following commutative diagram:

+Both rows are fiber sequences and we have that $B\mcF \simeq Q(S^0)$ as in the proof of Theorem \ref{thm:Cosp-fib}.

-It remains to check that $B\riCsp$ is constractible.
+It remains to check that $B\riCsp$ is contractible.
 First, note that $\riCsp$ is an ordinary category: its $\hom$-spaces are discrete.
-In fact, it is equivalent to the category of finite sets and partially defined injections.
+In fact, it is equivalent to the category of finite sets and partially defined maps.
 For our purposes it suffices to note that the object $\emptyset = \ul{0}$ is terminal: any reduced and injective cospan $(A \to W \leftarrow \ul{0})$ is isomorphic to $(A = A \leftarrow \ul{0})$.
 This proves the final claim of the corollary as the classifying space of any category with a terminal object is contractible. \end{proof}